 The eastern Kentucky region, served by KVEC, is experiencing a Renaissance that is being led by school systems, educators, students and community members.
 Systems of dynamic supports and resources are being developed and used to continue the effort to lift the region out of generational poverty and historically poor educational outcomes.
 The work underway in Appalachian Kentucky is an important, significant and effective model that will inform and support other communities working to dramatically improve educational outcomes for students in rural schools nationally.

 KVEC has built strategic partnerships with organizations throughout the United States that contribute to maximizing effort and extending impact.
 Collaborating partners include; US Department of Education Race to the Top, Investing in Innovation (i3), The Gates Foundation, multiple colleges and universities, The Rural Policy Research Institute, the RAND Corporation (as external evaluator), Digital Promise, the Center for Improving School Culture, and the Center for Rural Strategies.

-KVEC's mission is to build the human capitol of educators, learners and community members to work together to solve the often pervasive challenges that exist in our rural region.
+KVEC's mission is to build the human capital of educators, learners, and community members to work together to solve the often pervasive challenges that exist in our rural region.

 Reframe the education and community narrative in Appalachian Kentucky